Unmasking Respiratory Viruses: The Basics of Respiratory Viral Interactions (Online CE Course)

 Level of Instruction: Basic

-Author Information: Jennifer Eddins PhD, SM(ASCP) has over 30 years of experience in medical microbiology as a technologist, lead, and technical specialist.
-She also teaches introductory microbiology courses online to pre-nursing students and creates continuing education modules for MediaLab.
-Jennifer has a BS in Microbiology from Colorado State University and a PhD in Public Health with a focus on epidemiology from Walden University.
+Author Information: Jennifer Eddins, PhD, SM(ASCP), has over 30 years of experience in medical microbiology as a technologist, lead, and technical specialist.
+She teaches introductory microbiology courses online to pre-nursing students and creates continuing education modules for MediaLab.
+Jennifer has a BS in Microbiology from Colorado State University and a PhD in Public Health focusing on epidemiology from Walden University.

-Reviewer Information: Erin Phipps, M(ASCP), has 19 years of experience as a medical lab scientist.
-She is currently a Lead Medical Lab Scientist in the Molecular Diagnostics Department at the University of Colorado Hospital.
+Erin Phipps, M(ASCP), has 19 years of experience as a medical lab scientist.
+She is a Lead Medical Lab Scientist in the Molecular Diagnostics Department at the University of Colorado Hospital.

 Course Description: Microbiology, molecular diagnostics, and general medical laboratory scientists all have some interactions with viral orders or tests.
 This course provides basic descriptions of seven common respiratory viruses, how they interact with the host, and types of viral mutations.
 The course also highlights testing methods, disease symptoms, vaccines, and common treatments available.